dubreuia/python-inlay-hints-plugin/README.md

 ## Features

 - Shows inferred type for any variable
-- Works on non-recursive generic collection types
+- Works on nested generic collection types

 ## Usage